arebee/MarkDownTest/samples/1_5 - Interception using Unity.markdown

 > ![](images/note.gif)#!SPOKENBY(Jana)!#:
 >
-Itâ€™s important that you configure the Logging Application Block before you configure the policy injection.
+It’s important that you configure the Logging Application Block before you configure the policy injection.
 The sample code in the PIABSamples solution that accompanies this guide includes a method **ConfigureLogger** to do this.

 The **LogCallHandler** constructor parameters enable you to configure the logging behavior and specify the order of the handler in relation to other call handlers.
 In this example, the container will invoke the **LogCallHandler** call handler before the user defined **CachingCallHandler** call handler.
 If you want to control the behavior of the call handlers by using attributes in your business classes instead of through policies, you can enable this approach as shown in the following code sample.